 The U.S. Federal Reserve and mortgage rates have a very close relationship, although two concepts exist about mortgages that many people, including those in the financial media, real estate, and lending professions, don't always understand completely.
-The first is how mortgage rates are determined, followed by the effect changes made by the U.S. Federal Reserve Bank issues rate changes.
+The first is how mortgage rates are determined, followed by how those mortgage rates are affected when the U.S. Federal Reserve Bank issues rate changes.

-If you don't fully understand these concepts, you still might be able to get a good rate on your home loan.
+Even if you don't fully understand these concepts, you still stand to get a good rate on your home loan.
 In challenging markets with changing interest rates, however, it helps to know the basics so you can look out for your own financial welfare.